 Boaters love the independence that the sea offers, the crystal-clear waters of the Adriatic Sea, countless bays and beaches.
 Hence, a sailing vacation in Croatia is a must for everyone, whether you know how to sail or not.
 If you know how to sail and have a licence, you can do a bareboat charter, otherwise, we recommend a skippered charter.

-When sailing in Croatia, you have the advantage to enjoy 1800km long coast with over 1200 island and islets, of which only 47 are inhabited.
-Another advantage is the distance between the islands is not very far so you can easily find a berth in numerous bays, marinas and harbors on each island.
+When sailing in Croatia, you can enjoy an 1800km long coast with over 1200 islands and islets, of which only 47 are inhabited.
+Another advantage is the distance between the islands, which is not very far, so you can easily find a berth in numerous bays, marinas and harbors on each island.

 A yacht charter is a popular type of vacation in Croatia since can explore the coast and the islands.
 Guests who would like to explore the entire Croatian Adriatic coast should be aware that it requires more than one sailing trip to see all the beauties of this part of the Adriatic Sea.
 Some guests prefer to make a one-way trip, starting in one charter base and leaving the boat in another.
 We offer this kind of sailing vacation, starting in Split or Trogir and finishing in Dubrovnik, or vice versa.